 Sticking to Your Diet to Avoid Looking Like Santa

-After your body contouring procedure, you will be tempted by hundreds of holiday flavors that make your taste buds beg for more.
+After your body contouring procedure, you will be tempted by dozens of holiday recipes that make your taste buds beg for more.
 But following a healthy diet integrated with exercise programs will successfully keep your new figure intact.
 We do not wish to sound like a drill sergeant and restrain you from all the joys of the holidays, but the importance of a healthy lifestyle is the difference between failure and success.

 What is Body Contouring?